New York, Susquehanna and Western Railway: Erie Railroad control

-The NYS&W's prosperity caught the attention of an influential financer, J. P. Morgan, and a company he financed, the Erie Railroad.
-The Erie already had access to coal mines north of Scranton, but they desired to also access the mines south of the area, and they believed the Susquehanna provided the best route there.
+The NYS&W's prosperity caught the attention of influential financer J. P. Morgan, who used his Erie Railroad as a means to control the Susquehanna.
+The Erie already had access to coal mines north of Scranton, but they also desired access to the mines south of the area, and they believed the Susquehanna provided the best route there via its Wilkes Barre and Eastern.

-On behalf of the Erie, Morgan quietly purchased the NYS&W's stock until he obtained the majority of their shares, and by July 1898, the Erie took over control of all of the railroad's operations, making the Susquehanna their subsidiary.
-In 1908, the Susquehanna purchased their final new steam locomotive, 2-8-0 No. 140, from the Baldwin Locomotive Works; all of their subsequent steam locomotives were either leased or purchased second-hand from the Erie.
+On behalf of the Erie, Morgan quietly purchased the NYS&W's stock until he obtained the majority of their shares.
+By July 1898, the Erie Railroad took over control of all of the Susquehanna's operations, making the NYS&W their subsidiary.

+In 1908, the Susquehanna purchased their final new steam locomotive, No. 140, from the Baldwin Locomotive Works; all of their subsequent steam locomotives were either leased or purchased second-hand from the Erie.

 In 1911, the Susquehanna's Jersey City passenger terminus was moved from the PRR's Exchange Place Station to the Erie's Pavonia Terminal, and their freight terminus was moved from the PRR's Marion yards to the Erie's Croxton yards.
-In 1923, the Susquehanna's total gross income peaked at $5.5 million.
+By 1923, the Susquehanna's total gross income peaked at $5.5 million.

 The Erie subsequently invested in rebuilding and upgrading the NYS&W's trackage and bridges.
 During the 1920s, the Erie began operating under the control of the Van Sweringen brothers, and they installed a new president for the Erie, John J. Bernet.
 During Bernet's tenure for the Erie, he initiated a major modernization program for the Susquehanna; most of the railroad's original steam locomotives and wooden passenger cars were scrapped and replaced with newer Erie equipment.

 Throughout the 1930s, the NYS&W experienced some major financial problems from the Great Depression, and the Erie began to neglect them.
 The general demand for anthracite coal was declining, and while other anthracite-hauling railroads were able to change their freight priorities, the NYS&W struggled to follow suit.

 During 1937, the railroad defaulted on some major bonds and taxes they owed, and on June 1, they filed for bankruptcy and reorganization.
 That same month, the bankruptcy court appointed two co-trustees to the NYS&W; Walter Kidde and Hudson Bordwell, but the latter died only five months into his position, making the former their sole trustee.

 Walter Kidde, who had no prior experience in operating railroads, began to explore ways of reorganizing the NYS&W and its assets.
 The first task he did was to terminate the company's lease of the Wilkes-Barre and Eastern, effectively ending their anthracite coal operations, and the WB&E was quickly shut down and ripped up, after they filed for their own bankruptcy.

 He also entrusted ownership of the Susquehanna Connecting Railroad to the Erie.
 In 1938, Kidde discontinued a portion of the NYS&W's commuter passenger services.
-By March 1940, Kidde arranged other cutbacks for the Susquehanna, which resulted in the company being disbanded from the Erie's control.
+By March 1940, Kidde arranged other cutbacks for the Susquehanna, which resulted in the company being spun-off from the Erie's control.